Practice Problems: Symbolization

 "A unless B" can be paraphrased as "Either A or B" or as "A if not B".
 Once you have paraphrased it, symbolize it as you ordinarily would.
 Try both ways:

-(If you've provided a solution that exactly matches the model solution, the system will say "perfect match!" when you hit enter.
+(Again, if you've provided a solution that exactly matches the model solution, the system will say "perfect match!" when you hit enter.
 Other possible symbolization will earn you a "logically equivalent to the standard translation".
 That's ok: you'll still get full credit for it.)